Nepal Tibet Bhutan Tour Itinerary

 Day 14 – Thimphu-Paro

 Morning is going to be spent hiking to Wangditse Monastery.
 We will walk one hour from the Radio Tower on a leveled trail amidst pine forests with a great view of north Thimphu Valley.
 On the way, we will even have a chance to see Takins — the unique national animal found only within the Himalayas.
 After having explored the monastery, you’ll hike back to Thimphu town.
 After lunch, we will repel to Paro.
-Within the evening, you’ll tour the village in Paro to find out about lifestyle – perhaps attending a farmhouse or two for a cup of butter tea or an “ara” local wine provided by a factory of wheat or rice.
+Within the evening, you’ll tour the village in Paro to learn about the lifestyle – perhaps attending a farmhouse or two for a cup of butter tea or an “ara” local wine provided by a factory of wheat or rice.

 Day 15 – Departure

 After breakfast, ride to the airport for departure.
 Our agent will bid you farewell.
 It would be best if you catch your international flight from Paro.
 If you are happy with us, please tell your friend, and if you are unhappy with this Nepal Tibet Bhutan Tour, please notify us.
 We will improve our service as per your requirement.
+It is just a template of the Nepal Tibet Bhutan Tour Itinerary.
+We are ready to customize this tour as per your preference.